facebook-pixel

 Mileage vs Age: What Matters More When Picking a Used Car

 Buying a used car may seem intimidating, especially when you don’t know what to look for.
-While an old car with low mileage can look appealing, you are pulled back to wonder whether a newer car provides more security despite having higher mileage.
+While an old car with low mileage can look appealing, you may also wonder whether a newer car provides more security despite having higher mileage.
 With all these factors, you’re left asking: which among the two holds better ground?

 This guide will help you make smarter decisions and avoid surprises down the road.